-In January 2005, the population of deposit money banks in Nigeria was twentyfive (25).
+In January 2005, the population of deposit money banks in Nigeria was twenty-five

+(25).
 We randomly selected, through balloting, four (4) banks quoted in the Nigerian bourse.
 Our emphasis on the banking sector is justifiable as the Nigerian banking sector has continued to be the most actively traded sector in the bourse.
-In addition, our time frame was chosen to capture the period of the 2005 banking industry reform and consolidation as well the 2008 global financial meltdown which is believed to have triggered a value meltdown in the Nigerian bourse.
-The equity prices of the four (4) randomly selected banks, collected on a daily basis, ranging from4th January 2005 to 4th December 2008 constituted our data source for our analysis.
-We derived our data from Cash craft Asset Management Limited official website.
-The only stipulated condition for selecting the securities in our sample is that secondary data on the stock price movements must be available for the entire period covered.
+In addition, our time frame was chosen in order to capture the period of the 2005 banking industry reform and consolidation as well the 2008 global financial meltdown which is believed to have triggered a value meltdown in the Nigerian bourse.
+The equity prices of the four (4) randomly selected banks, collected on a daily basis, ranging from 4th January 2005 to 4th December 2008 constituted our data source for our analysis.
+We derived our data from Asset Management Limited Cashcraft The only stipulated official website. condition for selecting the securities in our sample is that secondary data on the stock price movements must be available for the entire period covered.
 This implies that the deposit money banks must have data for the period ranging from 4th January 2005, to, 4th December 2008.
 The four randomly selected deposit money banks are: Access Bank, United Bank for Africa (UBA), Eco Bank, and First Bank of Nigeria (FBN).

-A. The Market Price Mechanism
+The Market Price Mechanism

 Most stock exchanges in the world today run on the Automated Trading System (ATS) (NSE, 2017).
 Each trading day, Brokers representing the interest of investors go to the floor of the exchange with their bid prices (Pb) and offer prices (Po) for various quantities (q) of stock, xyz.
-One can, therefore, imagine a situation where brokers come with.
-Pb1 for q1 for investor $1$ (who is interested in buying into xyz), Pb2 for q2 for investors $2$ (who is interested in buying into xyz), Pb3 for q3 for investor $3$ (who is interested in buying into xyz) and Po1 for qd1 for investor d1 (who is interested in divesting from xzy), Po2 for qd2 for investor d2 (who is interested in divesting from xzy), and Po3for qd3for investor d3 (who is interested in divesting from xyz).
+One can therefore imagine a situation where brokers come with.
+Pb_1 for q_1 for investor 1 (who is interested in buying into xyz), Pb2 for q_2 for investors 2 (who is interested in buying into xyz), Pb3 for q_3 for investor 3 (who is interested in buying into xyz) and Po_1 for qd_1 for investor d_1 (who is interested in divesting from xzy), Po2 for \mathbf{qd}2 for investor \mathbf{d}2 (who is interested in divesting from xzy), and Po3 for qd3 for investor d_3 (who is interested in divesting from xzy)

 It will not only be cumbersome but painstaking in trying to settle these interests.
-Therefore the ATS allocates to buyers according to bid prices (Pb) with particular reference to offer prices (Po).
-That is, investor i with the highest bid price (Pbi) is allocated qi quantities of xyz security for Pbi price, provided Pbi is not less than the offer price Poi, then the system allocates to the next highest investor i with the next highest pbi until all the available quantities of the stock qdi are allocated at a price not less than their quoted Poi (Obodos, 2005; Eriki & Idolor, 2009).
+Therefore the ATS makes allocation to buyers according to bid prices (Pb) with particular reference to offer prices (Po).
+That is, investor i with the highest bid price (Pbi) is allocated qi quantities of xvz security for Pbi price, provided Pbi is not less than the offer price Poi, then the system allocates to the next highest investor i with the next highest pbi until all the available quantities of the stock qdi are allocated at a price not less than their quoted Poi (Obodos, 2005; Eriki & Idolor, 2009).
 Therefore, for any particular trading day, all traded security would have a range of prices for which they changed ownership.
-These price ranges from high to low and can quite simply be incorporated into the Markov Chains model to either predict the future direction of prices or provide justification for the randomness of security prices as we have shown in the study.
+These price ranges from high to low and can guite simply be incorporated into the Markov Chains model to either predict the future direction of prices or provide justification for randomness of security prices as we have shown in the study.

-B. Estimation of a Stock's Transition and Initial Probability Matrix
+Estimation of a Stock's Transition and Initial Probability Matrix